velxt-studio/velxtstudio/README.md

 ## Philosophy
 VELXT is not just design — it’s a vision.
-We stand at the intersection of art and technology, creating experiences that feel alive, futuristic, and
+We stand at the intersection of art and technology, creating experiences that feel alive, futuristic,  and timeless.